renai33/BITSS2016/README.md

 First, we switch back into our `master` branch, from the branch button at the top of the screen.

-Just undernead that button, in the history viewer, there is a button that says "compare".
+Just underneath that button, in the history viewer, there is a button that says "compare".
 We'll click that one, and then select the branch we've been working on.
 This button should now say "Update from branch".

 To merge in your changes, click that button!